ssbc/bipf/README.md

 console.log(b.decode(buffer, b.seekKey(buffer, 0, 'baz')))
 ```

-see performance section for discussion on the performance of seek - if
+See performance section for discussion on the performance of seek - if
 it's only needed to parse a couple of elements, it can be
 significantly faster than parsing.